Zone0229/BootLeg/README.md

 Are you struggling in class?
 Do you need to raise your grades?
 Try BootLeg!
 You can always find what you want here.
 ---------------------

-BootLeg is the most powerful tool you can use for your study.
+**__BootLeg is the most powerful tool you can use for your study.__**

 ### Who needs BootLeg?
-> BootLeg is designed for those _high school and college students_ who have trouble taking notes or want to __improve their scores further__.
-It is also useful for those who *miss some classes* for some reason, like **catching a bad cold_a_**.
+> BootLeg is designed for those *high school and college students* who _have trouble taking notes_ or want to _improve their scores further_.
+It is also useful for those who miss some classes for some reason, like _catching a bad cold_.

 ### What can I find in BootLeg?